lovehhf/edx-documentation/en_us/install_operations/source/cypress.rst

 ********************************

-You can upgrade your Open edX instance that is running the Birch release to the Cypress release, using the ``migrate.sh`` script in the configuration repository, `available here
+You can upgrade your Open edX instance that is running the Birch release to the Cypress release, by using the ``migrate.sh`` script in the configuration repository, `available here
 <https://github.com/edx/configuration/blob/master/util/vagrant/migrate.sh>`_.